kennyskwon/pdsnd_github/README.md

+### Date created
-### This repository was created on March 28, 2020.
+This repository was created on March 28, 2020.

+### Project Title
-### Programming for Data Science Nanodegree
+Programming for Data Science Nanodegree

-### This project is created as a place to post the work I've completed through the nanodegree program
+### Description
+This repository contains work I've completed as a part of my coursework in this nanodegree.

-### Files Used
+### Files used
 The files used to run the bikeshare.py program are:
 	washington.csv
 	new_york_city.csv